-As discussed in Note 4, we were unable to obtain sufficient appropriate audit evidence regarding the fair value of the artwork donated to the Senate by The Oklahoma State Senate Historical Preservation Fund during the year ended June 30, 2017.
-Consequently, we were unable to determine if any adjustment to the amount reflected for the artwork in the accompanying statement of net position at June 30, 2017, was necessary.
+As discussed in Note 4, we were unable to obtain sufficient appropriate audit evidence regarding the fair value of the artwork donated to the Senate by The Oklahoma State Senate Historical Preservation Fund.
+Consequently, we were unable to determine if any adjustment to the amount reflected for the artwork in the accompanying statements of net position at June 30, 2018 and 2017, was necessary.
 Donated capital assets should be reported at fair value as required by accounting principles generally accepted in the United States.